The Girl on the Water Buffalo

 Illustrated By: Suzie Chang

-In China there once lived a father, his four sons, and three daughters-in-law.
-His three older sons had married within a few months of each other and all with young women from the same village.
-Recently these three new daughters-in-law had been brought into the house.
-Their new father-in-law's wife had died a few years before, and having no mother-in-law with them in their new home, and being lonesome and homesick for their former families, they constantly asked the old man for permission to visit their former village.
-For you see, those were the days when young women, after they married and moved into the homes of their new husbands, needed permission to leave the household.
+Now these three new daughters-in-law had recently been brought into the house.
+Their new father-in-law's wife had died a few years before, and having no mother-in-law with them in their new home, and being lonesome and homesick for their former families, they often asked the old man for permission to visit their former village.
+You may wonder, why did they need to ask permission?
+The truth is, those were the days when young wives who moved into the homes of their new husbands needed permission to leave the household.

 The Wise Young Girl